cheddar-me/pbbuilder/README.md

 end
 ```

-Fragment caching currently works through ActionView::CollectionRenderer and can be used only with following syntax:
+Fragment caching currently works through ActionView::CollectionRenderer and can be used only with the following syntax:

 ```ruby
 pb.friends partial: "racers/racer", as: :racer, collection: @racers, cached: true